microsoft/vscode-docs/docs/python/environments.md

 ## How to choose an environment

 By default, the Python extension looks for and uses on the first Python interpreter it finds in the system path.
-The extension also issues a warning on Mac OS if you're using the OS-installed Python interpreter.
+The extension also issues a warning if you're using an OS-installed Python interpreter.
 To disable this check and the warning, set `python.disableInstallationCheck` to `true` in your user settings.

 VS Code makes it easy to switch between multiple environments, allowing you to test different parts of your project with different interpreters as needed.